 Mark Mansperger (2003) earned his Ph.D. in Cultural Anthropology from Washington State University.
 His research includes Cultural Ecology, Cultural Change, Human Evolution, and Primate Behavior.
 Primarily a cultural anthropologist, Mansperger is active across the field including physical anthropology and paleo-anthropological discoveries.
 Originally trained in economics, his research interests also include political economy where he studies comparative economic systems, globalization, and democracy.
 He is also interested in Contemporary American Social Problems and deeply committed to investigating the looming challenges of dwindling resources and exorbitant wastes that humans have created on this planet.
 Mansperger taught and worked in the entertainment industry in Los Angeles prior to returning to Washington.

 Clinical Associate Professor, Humanities and Social Sciences

-Michael Pieracci (1991) obtained his Ph.D. in Psychology from Saybrook University in San Francisco.
-Pieracci’s research specialties include World History and Civilizations, Religious Studies, Cultural Psychology, Psychoanalytic Theory and Practice, Narrative Politics, and American problems.
-He has a background in psychology and social services working as a self-employed psychologist, for Catholic Family and Child Services in the Tri-Cities, and for several social service agencies in Portland and San Francisco.
-He is the co-founder of the “Reflection Café,” a community-based discussion group and is the advisor of the Humanities Student Organization.
+Michael Pieracci (1991) obtained his Ph.D. in Psychology from Saybrook University in San Francisco in 1989 and an MA in the Humanities from California State University, Dominguez Hills, in 2004.
+Pieracci’s research specialties include Classical Literature, World History and Civilizations, Religious Studies, Cultural Psychology, Psychoanalytic Theory and Practice, Narrative, Politics, and American problems.
+He has a background in psychology and social services working as a self-employed psychologist since 1991, and for Catholic Family and Child Services in the Tri-Cities from 1983 to 1991, and for several social service agencies in Portland and San Francisco.
+He is the co-founder of the “Reflection Café,” a community-based discussion group and is the advisor of the Humanities Club Student Organization.